Last Updated on April 1, 2021 by Jim Ferri

 Following a plague that had killed one-third of its population in the early 17th century, the Venetians built the basilica to thank the Virgin Mary for saving the city.
 Inside you’ll discover numerous works by Titian, including paintings of scenes from the Old Testament on the ceiling.
 There’s also a beautiful sculpture on the altar that depicts the Madonna driving the plague from Venice.

-A bonus: on a hot day it’s one of the most comfortable places in Venice, providing a cool respite from the heat of the city.
+In addition, on a hot day it’s one of the most comfortable places in Venice, providing a cool respite from the heat of the city.

 Explore a Sestieri